ska-sa/katsdpimager/doc/user.rst

 .. option:: --subtract <URL>

-   A file containing a local sky model to subtract from the visibilities (typically for continuum subtraction).
-The only file format currently supported is a `katpoint`_ catalogue (with a ``file:///`` URL).
+   Specifies a local sky model to subtract from the visibilities (typically for continuum subtraction).
+There are three options:

+   auto
+       Specifying the value ``auto`` will use a sky model found in the input data set.
+This only works with katdal data sets.
+   `katpoint`_ catalogue
+       A ``file://`` URL containing a catalogue of sources.
+Sources whose flux model frequency range do not cover the channel being imaged will be ignored.
+   `katdal`_ dataset
+       For more flexibility than the ``auto`` option, one can specify a katdal URL explicitly.
+There are a few extra query parameters to specify:

+       format
+           Must be ``katdal``
+       target
+           The katpoint description of the target that was imaged (required). continuum
+           Optional, specifies the name of the continuum image stream.
+This is only needed if there were multiple continuum imager configurations run on this data set.

 .. option:: -i <KEY>=<VALUE>, --input-option <KEY>=<VALUE>